iotaledger/sd-jwt-payload/README.md

 *Note: `SdJwtBuilder` is generic over `Hasher` which allows custom encoding with other hash functions.*

 The builder can encode any of the object's values or array elements, using the `make_concealable` method.
-Suppose the value of `street_address` should be selectively disclosed as well as the value of `address` and the first `phone` value.
+Suppose the value of `street_address` in 'address' should be selectively disclosed as well as the entire value of `address` and the first `phone` value.

 ```rust